jovezhong/real-time-milvus/README.md

 ![dataflow](dataflow.png)

 - Input - stream stories and comments from [HackerNews API](https://github.com/HackerNews/API).
-- Pre-process - retrieve updates and filter for stories/comments.
+- Pre-process - retrieve updates and filter for stories/comments via [bytewax](https://bytewax.io).
-- Retrieve Content - download the html and parse it into useable text.
+- Retrieve Content - download the html and parse it into usable text.
 Thanks to awesome [Unstructured.io](https://github.com/Unstructured-IO/unstructured).
 - Vectorize - Create an embedding or list of embeddings for text using [Hugging Face Transformers](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 - Output - write the JSON document with embeddings and other fields to a local [Timeplus Proton](https://github.com/timeplus-io/proton) server, into the data streams.
-- Filter/Route - use streaming SQL to filter/transform JSON data and send output to a local Kafka server
+- Filter/Route - use streaming SQL to filter/transform JSON data and send output to a local Kafka server.
-- Forward - use milvus plugin for Kafka Connect to forward the data to Zilliz Cloud
+- Forward - use [milvus plugin for Kafka Connect](https://github.com/zilliztech/kafka-connect-milvus) to forward the data to Zilliz Cloud.
+- Query - build a [streamlit](https://streamlit.io/) web application to query the live data with the same embedding model.

 ## Setting up your environment